Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Projects/music-site.md

 1. Artist List page
   - Must list all `Musician` objects in bullet points or list items
-  - `Musician` names must link to their detail pages
+  - `Musician` names must link to their detail pages using the `{% url %}` template tag
 1. Artist Detail page
   - Must show any relevant details about that artist
   - Must list all songs by that artist in bullet points or list items
-  - Each song should link to its Song Detail page
+  - Each song should link to its Song Detail page using the `{% url %}` template tag
 1. Song Detail page
   - Must show any relevant details about the song, including its artist